 A. Water and Sewer Benefit Charges are computed using an assessable footage assigned to a property and a rate per foot assigned to the utility for which the property is assessed.
 Sewer Service Charges are computed on actual water consumption or may be based on plumbing fixtures.
 Water Distribution Charges are based on the size and number of water meters serving a property.

 For specific rates per foot, assessable frontage and interest rates, call 410-887-2423.

 A. Metropolitan District Charges are billed annually on the property tax bill.
 Water and Sewer Benefit Charges are paid for 40 years.
 Sewer Service and Water Distribution Charges are paid each year as long as the property is connected to the utilities.

-A. To find out more about Water and Sewer Benefit Charges, such as how much is principal or interest, if and when they can be paid off, what happens if a property is sold or transferred, etc. you can contact this office at 410-887-2423.
+A. To learn about Water and Sewer Benefit Charges, such as how much is principal or interest, if and when they can be paid off, what happens if a property is sold or transferred, call 410-887-2423.

-A. Baltimore County Code 2003, Section 20-3-201 directs that all properties that abut a road, easement or right-of-way within which a water main and/or sewer main is built is subject to benefit assessment.
+A. Baltimore County Code 2003, Section 20-3-201 directs that all properties that abut a road, easement or right-of-way within which a water main or sewer main is built is subject to benefit assessment.

 A. Disabled veterans and their surviving spouses are exempt from payment of all Metropolitan District Charges as well as certain construction loan charges, such as water and sewer deficit charges, water and sewer property connection charges and water and sewer system connection charges.
 However, no exemption shall be granted for the special water and sewer installation charges (also known as the private plumber's bill).
 Contact the State Department of Assessments and Taxation for information on how to apply.